Deep Dive into C/C++ Compilation and Linking: Introduction

 un_g_initialized_var|0000000000000000| B | OBJECT|0000000000000004| |.bss

-For Windows users, you need to open x86 Native Tools Command Prompt for VS Insiders, navigate to your target C file, and type cl /c <SourceFile>.c.
-This way, MSVC will only compile our source file, and the resulting <SourceFile>.obj is our relocatable object file.
-At this point, we can use the dumpbin tool:
+For those on Windows, you need to open the x86 Native Tools Command Prompt for VS Insiders, navigate to the directory containing your target C file, and enter cl /c <SourceFile>.c.
+This instructs MSVC to compile only our source file, and the resulting <SourceFile>.obj is our relocatable object file.
+At this point, we can use the dumpbin utility:

-To view the symbols.
-Let me enumerate the results I got (using the default toolchain in VS2026):
+dumpbin /symbols <SourceFile>.objLet's check the symbols.
+Here, I will enumerate the results obtained (using the default toolchain in VS2026).

 D:\Windows_Programming\WindowsProgramming\demos\demos>dumpbin /symbols main.obj